Serious Commitment

 Centre(s)

-The complexity intrinsic to challenging situation is far beyond the capacity of any person to grasp fully.
+The complexity intrinsic to any challenging situation is far beyond the capacity of any person to grasp fully.
 While there must be a degree of blind trust to start with, trusting should increase as the situation evolves and more is known.
 Trust that progressively develops may either be specific to a person or event or nebulous in relation to the bigger picture.

 ClosedWhy?